sourabbr/GameOfLife/README.md

 * If a cell is alive *(prev[i][j] == '1')*, and it has fewer than 2 or more than 3 live neighbors, it dies in the next generation *(next[i][j] = '0')*
 And we return a flag ('modified') indicating whether the state of the cell was modified.

+### MPI
+We used MPI to distribute the workload among multiple processes by assigning subgrids to each process to potentially improve performance.
+We have considered using a perfect square number of processes (Eg: 1, 4, 9, 25, ...) to create a square grid of processes.
+- We use ***MPI_Dims_Create*** and ***MPI_Cart_Create*** to create a 2D Cartesian topology of processes.
+The ***MPI_Cart_Shift*** function is used to find the rank of the neighboring processes and assign as neighbors.
+- The input grid is then divided into subgrids based on number of processes, and each process is responsible for executing the rules of the game on its assigned subgrid.
+Each process by itself calculates the next state of its inner subgrid and sends the outer subgrid to its neighbors.
+The outer subgrid is received from the neighbors and used to calculate the next state of the outer subgrid.
+- ***MPI_Isend*** and ***MPI_Irecv*** are used to asynchronously send and receive from neighboring processes.
+Each process calculates its inner subgrid values without waiting to receive from its neighbors and only waits to calculate its outer subgrid values.
+- The ***MPI_Waitall*** function is used to wait for all the processes to complete the computation before proceeding to the next iteration.
+- This is repeated for the number of iterations specified by the user.

 ### OpenMP
 We used the OpenMP directive to parallelize the nested loops in the ***compute_inner*** and ***compute_outer*** functions, distributing the workload among multiple threads to potentially improve performance in a shared-memory parallel computing environment.
 - *collapse(2)* is specifically used in the compute_inner function to collapse nested loops into a single loop for more efficient parallelization